solehudinmq/cutter/README.md

 Cutter is a Ruby library that implements the circuit breaker design pattern, so your application will be more stable even if your 3rd party application is having problems.

-With the Cutter library, your Ruby application will remain stable even if a connected third-party application experiences problems.
-This library implements the circuit breaker design pattern; in other words, it protects your application from system failures caused by external factors.

 ## High Flow

-potential problems when 3rdparty applications experience problems :
+Potential problems when 3rdparty applications experience problems :

 ![Logo Ruby](./high_flow/cutter-problem.jpg)

-circuit breaker solution to prevent system failure due to problematic 3rdparty applications :
+Circuit breaker solution to prevent system failure due to problematic 3rdparty applications :

 ![Logo Ruby](./high_flow/cutter-solution.jpg)